codegenixdev/drizzle-nextjs-tutorial/tutorial-script.md

 ## Script

+check script
 add additional description that why are we doing some of the things

 ## Video Script

-tutorial is fully focused on backend, sql and drizzle and if you are a backend developer you can completely follow the tutorial i don't want you to learn frontend here but for you to better understand the possibilities of drizzle orm with real world example and save time, i prepared only a frontend app that relies on mock data. there is no real backend or database here. we will replace the mock with real if you want to follow:
+tutorial is fully focused on backend, sql and drizzle and if you are a backend developer you can completely follow the tutorial i don't want you to learn frontend here but for you to better understand the possibilities of drizzle orm with real world example and save time, i prepared only a frontend app template that relies on mock data only. there is no real backend or database here currently. we're gonna replace the mock with real in this tutorial.

+if you want to follow:

 ```bash